Bonnie Prince Charlie (1948 film): Box office

 Producer Edward Black died not long after the premiere.

 US release

-20th Century Fox agreed to distribute in the US.

-The film's US release was held back, along with other Korda productions, out of fear of anti-British protests from American-Jewish groups opposed to British policy in Palestine.
+In 1948 20th Century Fox agreed to distribute in the US.
+However the US release was delayed, along with other Korda productions, out of fear of anti-British protests from American-Jewish groups opposed to British policy in Palestine.
 The film was finally released in the US in 1952.